-Psychiatrists are medical doctors with special training and skills in preventing, diagnosing and treating mental illness and emotional troubles.
+Psychiatrists are medical doctors with special training and skills in diagnosing and treating mental illness and emotional troubles.

 Why your child might see a psychiatrist